-ICD-10-CM/PCS Codes
+ICD-10-CM/PCS codes

-Molina utilizes International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) and International Classification of Diseases 10th Revision, Procedure Coding System (ICD-10-PCS) billing rules and will deny Claims that do not meet Molina's ICD-10 Claim Submission Guidelines.
-To ensure proper and timely reimbursement, codes must be effective on the dates of service (DOS) for which the procedure or service was rendered and not the date of submission.
+Molina utilizes ICD-10-CM and ICD-10-PCS billing rules and will deny Claims that do not meet Molina's ICD-10 Claim Submission Guidelines.
+To ensure proper and timely reimbursement, codes must be effective on the date of service for which the procedure or service was rendered and not the date of submission.
 Refer to the ICD-10 CM/PCS Official Guidelines for Coding and Reporting on the proper assignment of principal and additional diagnosis codes.

-Place of Service (POS) Codes
+Place of service (POS) codes

-Place of Service Codes (POS) are two-digit codes placed on health care professional Claims (CMS 1500) to indicate the setting in which a service was provided.
+POS codes are two (2)-digit codes placed on health care professional Claims (CMS-1500) to indicate the setting in which a service was provided.
 CMS maintains POS codes used throughout the health care industry.
-The POS should be indicative of where that specific procedure/service was rendered.
-If billing multiple lines, each line should indicate the POS for the procedure/service on that line.
+The POS code should be indicative of where that specific procedure/service was rendered.
+If billing multiple lines, each line should indicate the POS code for the procedure/ service on that line.

-Type of Bill
+Type of bill

-Type of bill is a four-digit alphanumeric code that gives three specific pieces of information after the first digit, a leading zero.
+Type of bill is a four (4)-digit alphanumeric code that gives three specific pieces of information after the first digit, a leading zero.
 The second digit identifies the type of facility.
 The third classifies the type of care.
 The fourth indicates the sequence of this bill in this particular episode of care, also referred to as a "frequency" code.
-For a complete list of codes, reference the National Uniform Billing Committee's (NUBC) Official UB-04 Data Specifications Manual.
+For a complete list of codes, reference the National Uniform Billing Committee's (NUBC) Official CMS-1450 (UB-04) Data Specifications Manual.

-Revenue Codes
+Revenue codes

-Revenue codes are four-digit codes used to identify specific accommodation and/or ancillary charges.
+Revenue codes are four (4)-digit codes used to identify specific accommodation and/or ancillary charges.
 There are certain revenue codes that require CPT/HCPCS codes to be billed.
-For a complete list of codes, reference the NUBC's Official UB-04 Data Specifications Manual.
+For a complete list of codes, reference the NUBC's Official CMS-1450 (UB-04) Data Specifications Manual.